 Note

 Microsoft Dynamics 365 Commerce channels, such as online, point of sale (POS), and call centers, don't support revenue recognition (including the bundle functionality).
 This also includes the Prospect to cash solution for Dynamics 365 Supply Chain Management and Dynamics 365 Sales.
-Items that are configured to use revenue recognition should not be added to orders or transactions that are created in Commerce channels or in the Prospect to cash solution.
+Items that are configured to use revenue recognition shouldn't be added to orders or transactions that are created in Commerce channels or in the Prospect to cash solution.

 - Bundles must be exploded through sales order confirmation, by selecting Confirm sales order on the Sell tab of the Action Pane on the sales order page.
 Bundle items must never be exploded by selecting BOM line under Explode on the Sales order line menu on the Sales order lines FastTab.
-Otherwise, the item will be treated as a BOM, not as a bundle.
+Otherwise, the item is treated as a BOM, not as a bundle.

 - The sum of the component items must always equal the price on the parent item.
 Therefore, there are limitations on the fields that can be updated or changed for component items.
 For example, the unit price can't be manually changed.
 It also can't be indirectly changed by making a new price agreement go into effect.
 To prevent a new price agreement, inventory dimensions can't be changed on the component items.